JYTEKTaiwan/MATSys/MATSys/Commands/MATSys.Commands.md

     {
         //return something;
     }
-    //this method will be access with name "Test" and type Command&lt;string>
+    //this method will be access with name "Test" and type Command&lt;string> assigned by attribute
 </code></pre>

 <b>MATSysCommandAttribute</b> has two parameters, first is the alias name of the method(use default if empty).
 The second is the type of the Command.